MooersLab/DSW24-org-mode-slides/README.md

 # Org-mode and scientific writing project management

-60-minute talk given at the 2024 November 22 Oklahoma Data Science Workshop meeting.
+55-minute [talk](https://mediasite.ouhsc.edu/Mediasite/Channel/python/browse/null/most-recent/null/0/null) given at the 2024 November 22 Oklahoma Data Science Workshop meeting.
 The slides contain numerous valuable hyperlinks for new and not-so-new Emacs users.
-There were seven overflow slides for the discussion section.

-The video is located [here](https://mediasite.ouhsc.edu/Mediasite/Channel/python/browse/null/most-recent/null/0/null).
+Seven overflow slides were discussed after the official end of the talk.
+The discussion lasted for 25 minutes.
 The associated init.el file is located [here](https://github.com/MooersLab/dsw-2024-org-mode-init).

+This talk refers to an excellent [talk](https://mediasite.ouhsc.edu/Mediasite/Channel/python/watch/356583673e7e40a1828990acb60f7f061d) in March 2024 by Dr. Marcus Birkenkrahe.
+He introduced Emacs and Org-mode to the Data Science Workshop.
+The AI-generated images in this talk are also outstanding.

 ## For those new to Emacs